darenliang/JavagonyAlgorithms/README.md

 ### What is the weird thing going on with the conditionals?

-I've decided to use bitwise operators to convert negative and positive integers to ints 0 and 1.
+I've decided to use bitwise operators to convert negative and non-negative integers to ints 0 and 1.

 When you use bitwise right shift operator, >>, it shifts the binary digits a specified number of places to the right.